 Asynt has collaborated with the chemists and engineers at The University of Nottingham, to bring their expertise and respect for the safety aspects of working at high pressure in the laboratory to the general market in the form of PressureSyn, a new High Pressure reactor with safety built in.

-Each individual reactor is tested to 170bar pressure, witnessed and certificated at this pressure by Zurich Insurance, giving our customers secure knowledge that this reactor when in use at its maximum it is actually under stressed.
+Each individual reactor is tested to 400bar pressure, witnessed and certificated at this pressure by Zurich Insurance, giving our customers secure knowledge that this reactor when in use at its maximum it is actually very under stressed.

 The standard safety features of PressureSyn comprise a double pressure relief system, including bursting disk and pressure relief valve.